mintforpeople/robobo.js/README.md

 The library runs on the Node.js runtime, and it must be installed before using it, it also depends on the Websocket library, that must be installed via the node package manager using the command `npm install ws`

-It's highly recommended to employ Visual Studio Code as the developing environment, as it has autocomplete for the language and allow the debug of the code.
+We recommend Visual Studio Code as the developing environment, as it has autocomplete for the language and allow the debug of the code.

 ## Basic usage